 STEP 15 Distributor Partnership Programme – Develop Model Distributor, Strategy, Approach, Development Plan & Execution for each Distributor.
 Read more and see a Distributor Partnership Programme example here.

-STEP 16 Third Degree Partnerships (3DPs) – based on current Distributor needs & issues, identify 3DPs and implement program
+STEP 16 Third Degree Partnerships (3DPs) – based on current Distributor needs & issues, identify 3DPs and implement program.
+Read our blog post on 3DPs here for more information.
+Download our Guide on 3DPs here.

 STEP 17 Key Account Management (KAM) – Define KAM Needs, Relationship Management & Negotiation, Develop & Implement Trading terms, Train KAMs